BLCM/BLCMods/Borderlands 2 mods/Astor/Skin Pack/Moxxi Signature Classic Collection/ReadMe.md

 That doesn't make sense to me... and it's just not prettier!

-But now with the *Moxxi Signature Classic Skin Pack*, there are all uniform to look like an actual manufacturer.
+But now with the *Moxxi Signature Classic Collection*, there are all uniform to look like an actual manufacturer.

 ![Moxxi Signature Classic Gear ](https://imgur.com/Y7eGuJ2.png "Don't worry guys... even if my screen capture show French text, my mods are in English")
 ### Changelog: